 According to the Registration Statement, on any business day, an authorized participant may place an order to create one or more baskets.
-Purchase orders must be placed by 4:00 p.m.
-Eastern Time, or the close of regular trading on the Exchange, whichever is earlier.
+Purchase orders must be placed by the time noted in the Authorized Participant Agreement or as provided separately to all Authorized Participants.
 The day on which an order is received is considered the purchase order date.
 The total deposit of ETH required is an amount of ETH that is in the same proportion to the total assets of the Trust, net of accrued expenses and other liabilities, on the date the order to purchase is properly received, as the number of Shares to be created under the purchase order is in proportion to the total number of Shares outstanding on the date the order is received.
 Each night, the Sponsor will publish the amount of ETH that will be required in exchange for each creation order.
-The Administrator determines the required deposit for a given day by dividing the number of ETH held by the Trust as of the opening of business on that business day, adjusted for the amount of ETH constituting estimated accrued but unpaid fees and expenses of the Trust as of the opening of business on that business day, by the quotient of the number of Shares outstanding at the opening of business divided by 5,000.
+The Administrator determines the required deposit for a given day by dividing the number of ETH held by the Trust as of the opening of business on that business day, adjusted for the amount of ETH constituting estimated accrued but unpaid fees and expenses of the Trust as of the opening of business on that business day, by the quotient of the number of Shares outstanding at the opening of business divided by the aggregation of Shares associated with a Creation Basket.
 The procedures by which an authorized participant can redeem one or more Creation Baskets mirror the procedures for the creation of Creation Baskets.